dbgjerez/ocp-logging/README.md

 # Install the operators

-GitOps isn't mandatory, but it is a good way to facilitate how we can work with the cluster components and applications.

 ## OpenShift Elasticsearch Operator

 Firstly, apply the "OpenShift Elasticsearch Operator".
-This operator installs Elasticseach, which is the database application for logs.
+The operator installs Elasticseach, which is the database that store the application logs.

 It's essential to select a stable channel, in this case, I've chosen the ```stable-5.7``` channel.